zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Now, sometimes people get electrocuted on purpose.
 When a government decides to kill someone because that person is a cr iminal, one way of doing it is to electrocute the person – to put electricity into  his body until he’s dead.
 But here we’re talking about accidental electrocution.
 Desiree is concerned that perhaps Chris doesn’t know what he’s doing.
 Chris s ays, however, “When I was growing up, we lived in the middle of nowhere and m y parents had to make do.”

 “To live in the middle of nowhere” means to live fa r away from any city or far away from other people.
-Chris says he grew up “in t he middle of nowhere” – that is, in a small town or perhaps on a farm somewhere – and his parents “had to make do.”
+Chris says he grew up “in the middle of nowhere” – that is, in a small town or perhaps on a farm somewhere – and his parents “had to make do.”
 The verb “to make do” is an unusual one.
 We usually think of the verb “to make” or the verb “to do,” but there’s actually  a verb in English which is “to make do,” and that means to be satisfied with what you have or with what is possible even though it isn’t a perfect solution to  the problem.

 So if someone says to you, “You just have to make d o,” that person means you have to be satisfied or happy with whatever you hav e, even if it isn’t enough or even if it isn’t a perfect solution to your problem .
 If you don’t have enough money, you have “to make do.”
 You have to just find a solu tion even if it isn’t a perfect one.
 Chris says his parents “had to make do.”
 “They  improvised all the time, using what was on hand to make repairs.”